91nunocosta/todolist/README.md

 --header 'Authorization: Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzI1NiJ9.eyJzdWIiOiI5MW51bm9jb3N0YUBnbWFpbC5jb20iLCJpYXQiOjE2MTY2MTY5NjN9.tMQoy_6ROA_sxWR1exWVeRZZZFR4qvMbO2Szos_XIMI'
 ```

+## Reorder tasks

+To move a task simply change it’s position value.
+You can think of the tasks resource as an dynamic array (which is most likely what the front-end would use for holding a list of tasks).
+The same restrictions apply:

+1. The position can’t bes less than the initial position, which in this case is 1.

+1. The position can’t be larger than the largest position.

+Only the tasks of the authenticated user are considered.
+Using the above analogy, each user as an isolated an independent array of tasks.

 # How to run unit tests locally

 To test the application locally you will need: